gdh1995/vimium-c/README.md

 # Release Notes

 1.58 beta:
-* disable the experimental feature of options_ui dialog
+* temporarily disable the experimental feature of options_ui dialog
+* use `closed` shadowDOM to show UI more safely

 1.57.6:
 * fix bugs like single-completer searching and opening showPage in place